ocaml/platform-blog/assemblage-intro.md

 FIXME: mention the new -alias option

-### The Higher-level Tooling: the (Pisa) Towers
+## The Higher-level Tooling: the (Pisa) Towers

 As we saw in the last section, the compiler tools are already quite complex.
-To deal with that, the community started to develop higher-level tools to hide the complexity and make it more tractable.
+To deal with that, the community started to develop higher-level tools to hide the complexity and make it more manageable.

-#### OCamlfind
+### OCamlfind

-Firs of all, the most ubiquitous tool used by OCamlers is `ocamlfind`.
+First of all, the most ubiquitous tool used by OCamlers is `ocamlfind`.
 It organizes OCaml libraries into a hierarchical package name-space, using `META` files describing various options to pass to the compilers and linkers.
 FIXME: examples (`cohttp` and